DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 );
 ```

 Each mapper is a function with a signature of `(T) -> T?`, where `T` is a concrete RUM event type.
-This allows changing portions of the event before it is sent, or drop the event entirely.
+This allows changing portions of the event before it is sent, or dropping the event entirely.

 For example, to redact sensitive information in a RUM Resource's `url`, implement a custom `redacted` function and use it in `rumResourceEventMapper`: